 1. Have open and honest conversations

-We live in a fast-paced society where many face-to-face conversations have been replaced by fleeting texts, emails, social media DMs, voice notes, and video calls.
+We live in a fast-paced society where many face-to-face conversations have been replaced by fleeting texts, emails, DMs, voice notes, and video calls.
 These methods can be quick and convenient (especially at work or when maintaining long-distance relationships), but they can also make it difficult for people to approach sensitive or serious topics with one another.

-As a result, it’s not uncommon for people to bottle things up and to try to deal with problems by themselves; regardless of the impact on their health and wellbeing.
+As a result, it’s not uncommon for people to bottle things up and to try to deal with problems by themselves; regardless of the impact on their health and well-being.

 Therefore, while it can be awkward, it’s important to work on becoming more open and honest with others about your needs and boundaries.
 This might mean saying no to unnecessary work meetings, telling your family that you need more time and space for yourself, or just being transparent about how you’re really feeling when someone asks how you are.